ScriptBasic/WinPBX/docs/Oxygen/Control Flow.md

 # <a name="ret"></a>ret

 Terminates the execution of a subroutine and returns the control to the statement following the calling `gosub` statement.
-A `goSub` should always have a matching `ret` statement.
+A `gosub` should always have a matching `ret` statement.

 # <a name="return"></a>return